 Once the model is trained, it can generate synthetic speech in real time.
 This step involves combining syllables and sounds into full sentences with natural pauses, intonations and rhythm, allowing the AI to convey emotions and context.

 Some AI voices can be fine-tuned to match specific preferences, such as gender, accent, tone and even personality.
-This level of customization is particularly useful for businesses that want the best AI voice for their brand.
+This level of customization is useful for businesses that want the best AI voice for their brand.

 AI-generated voices rely on several technologies to produce natural and responsive speech.
 They include:

-Deep learning and neural networks: These are the backbone of modern AI voice systems.
+Deep learning and neural networks: These technologies are the backbone of modern AI voice systems.
 They can model complex patterns in speech, helping to generate more accurate and human-like voices.

 Text-to-speech (TTS): TTS technology is used to convert text input into speech.